 Information Technology has the responsibility for the processing and electronic storage of information used in the daily business of the City.
-The Geoprocessing Division is responsible for meeting the automated geographic information and mapping needs of the City.

-Municipal Court is responsible for collecting court fines, setting trial dockets, and maintaining the Municipal Court records.
+Municipal Court is responsible for collecting court fines, setting trial dockets, and maintaining Municipal Court records.

 ECONOMIC AND DEMOGRAPHIC FACTORS